 |FISH 559: Numerical Computing for the Natural Resources|

 Exposure to modeling of biological systems and some experience with statistical model fitting (e.g. FISH 458).
-Students are expected to have access to laptops, the ADMB package and the R package.
+Students are expected to have access to laptops, and the R package.
 R can be downloaded for free from the R project web-site.

-Some of the laboratories and homework assignments will require knowledge of EXCEL and Visual Basic.
+Some of the laboratories and homework assignments will require knowledge of EXCEL.

 Four homework assignments and one major project.The homeworks and the project are each worth 50% of the final grade.
 Note that 10 points (out of 100) will be deducted for each day that an assignment is submitted late.

 The University of Washington is committed to providing access, equal opportunity and reasonable accommodation in its services, programs, activities, education and employment for individuals with disabilities.
 To request academic accommodations due to a disability, please contact Disabled Student Services, 448 Schmitz, (206)543-8924 (V/TTY).
 If you have a letter from Disabled Student Services indicating that you have a disability which requires academic accommodations, please present the letter to the instructor so we can discuss the accommodations needed for this class.

 | BACK TO TOP